CLEAR: Paschen-$\beta$ Star Formation Rates and Dust Attenuation of Low Redshift Galaxies: Data

 Figure \ref{fig:colormag} shows the color-mass relation for the galaxies in our \Pab-detected sample (in red) with respect to all CLEAR galaxies in the redshift range $z < 0.287$ (in gray).
 The F435W and F775W magnitudes and stellar masses are taken from the CANDELS/SHARDS multiwavelength catalog \citep{barr19}.
 Our galaxy sample is broadly representative of the larger galaxy population in CLEAR, with some preference for blue galaxies with $\log(M_*/M_\odot) \gtrsim 8$.

-Figure \ref{fig:images} shows F435W, F606W, F105W (in GOODS-N), and F125W direct images of all 29 \Pab-detected galaxies in our sample.
-Our sample includes a broad range of galaxy morphologies, including extended disks, bright compact sources, and diffuse irregular objects.
-The complete figure set of multi-band direct images for all 29 galaxies in the sample is available in the online journal.
+Figure \ref{fig:zhist} shows the redshift distribution of the galaxies in our sample.
+The redshift range of objects in our sample is $0.11 < z < 0.28$ with a median redshift $z = 0.23$.
+Figure \ref{fig:images} shows RGB images ($i$, $Y$, and $H$ band) of all 29 \Pab-detected galaxies in our primary and secondary samples, binned by stellar mass.
+Our sample includes a broad range of galaxy morphologies, including high-mass extended disks, bright compact sources, and diffuse irregular objects.

-Figure \ref{fig:spectra} shows one-dimensional (1D) and two-dimensional (2D) spectra for all 29 galaxies in our \Pab-detected sample.
-The CLEAR catalog has 2D spectra for each position angle (PA) at which an object is observed.
-The complete figure set of 1D and 2D spectra for all 29 galaxies in the sample is available in the online journal.
+Figure \ref{fig:stack} shows the stacked one dimensional spectrum for all objects in the sample with \Ha\ SNR > 2.
+We also show a suite of several other emission features in the near-IR, including relatively strong emission from doubly ionized sulfur (\ion{S}{3}).
+The stacked emission features are visibly consistent with the intrinsic \Pab/\Ha\ ratio of 1/17.6.
+We note that the stacked emission-line fluxes and flux ratios do not affect the main conclusions of the paper (see Figure \ref{fig:survival}), which rely on the scatter of measurements between individual galaxies.